Tonyslogic/tout-compare/README.md

 ![Basic profile data](./docs/ProfileWizard1.png)

 It also requires how that load is distributed by calendar month, day of week, and hour of day.
 The three screens are very similar.
 Use the sliders to specify relative usage -- accuracy is not critical.
-The basic idea is to capture seasonal, weekly and daily patters (we are creatures of habit).
+The basic idea is to capture seasonal, weekly and daily patterns (we are creatures of habit).
 This is used to generate the 5 minute interval data required by the simulator.
 It works surprisingly well.
 Note all three distributions are required (must be saved) before generating data is enabled.

 ![Monthly distribution](./docs/ProfileWizard2.png)